-Read through all of these instructions before beginning your installation.
-Failure to install this product as described in these instructions will void the manufacturer's warranty, may create a fire or other safety hazard, and may affect your homeowner's insurance and safety listing of your appliance.

-Keep these instructions for future reference.
+Read through all these instructions before beginning your installation.
+Failure to install the chimney as described in these instructions will void the manufacturer's warranty and may have an effect on your homeowner insurance and UL listing status.
+Keep these instructions for future use.